 Learning The Right Topics

 Certain career paths within finance are open to all, while others will require specific training and qualifications.
-For example, an accountant would need to be certified, while a financial advisor has another set of qualifications.
+For example, an accountant would need to be certified, while being a financial advisor requires a different set of qualifications and skills.
 Other roles, such as when you become an accounting analyst, are more general.
 So it’s worth looking through a few financial role profiles to understand exactly which path you need to take.
 There are a few attributes that most of those who are successful in financial careers have in common – the ability to think logically, solve problems and communicate complex information in layman’s terms.
 These tend to come with experience, but you can find some soft-skills training which might help, as well as support with topics like time management and interpersonal skills.